aptyInc/botpress/docs/guide/website/versioned_docs/version-11.9.5/pro/licensing.md

 ### Create Botpress account

 In order to buy a pro license, you need to create an account on our botpress licensing server (different from the account you created to access your botpress installation).
-To do so, open your Botpress admin and go to My Account in your user top right menu.
+To do so, open your apty automation Admin and go to My Account in your user top right menu.

 ![BP account menu](assets/bp-account-menu.jpg)